 When an official record or transcript has been received by the university.

+Exclusions and Exceptions

+Exclusions

 Credit will not be granted for:

 College or universities not regionally accredited;

 Non-credit courses and workshops;

 Developmental or college preparatory courses;

 Sectarian religious studies;

-Vocational/technical courses.
+Exceptions

-Consideration for an exception to CWU 504-21, Section (4).D.5.h (i, iv or v) may be made by written petition to the dean of the appropriate college after the student has earned a minimum of 45 credits at Central with a cumulative GPA of at least 2.5.
+Consideration for an exception to CWU 504-21(6).A may be made by written petition to the dean of the appropriate college after the student has earned a minimum of 45 credits at CWU with a cumulative GPA of at least 2.5.

+Notwithstanding the above, if students submit items listed in CWU 504-21(6).A.1. as part of a portfolio assessment for Prior Learning Assessment (PLA), credits may be awarded immediately upon successful completion of the assessment.
+The student is not required to complete 45 credits at CWU prior to the award of these credits.

 Reverse Transfer Agreement

 Students transferring to Central Washington University from a Washington state community or technical college (WA CTC) before earning a WA CTC associate’s degree will be able to apply academic credits they earn at CWU toward completion of an associate degree from their former WA CTC.